Giovanni Lami: Career

+Outlook and legacy

-Lami was known for his contentious wit and subtle anticlerical thought, one anecdote states that showing foreign visitors the Renaissance architectural masterpiece of the Medici-Riccardi palace stated: There behold the cradle of literature then turning to the college of the Jesuits, and there behold its tomb.
-Lami was ultimately a defender of Catholicism, but one influenced by Jansenism, whose closest representatives in Italy were the Oratorians, but critical of the Jesuits and there official surbserviance to the papacy.
+Lami was known for his contentious wit and subtle anticlerical thought, one anecdote states that showing foreign visitors the Renaissance architectural masterpiece of the Palazzo Medici Riccardi stated: "There behold the cradle of literature" then turning to the college of the Jesuits, "and there behold its tomb."

 Despite not taking ecclesiastical orders, he never married.
 He died alone at home in Florence on 6 February 1770 and is buried in the church of Santa Croce, Florence.
 His huge monument, erected in 1772, lies on the south wall close to Galileo and opposite Michelangelo.
-His Latinised epitaph gives his name as Iovanni Lamio.
+His Latinised epitaph gives his name as Ioanni Lamio.